fontanf/fontanf/README.md

 * A repository containing various tools used by my other repositories  [fontanf/optimizationtools](https://github.com/fontanf/optimizationtools)

 Finally, the repository [fontanf/teaching](https://github.com/fontanf/teaching) contains the material I use to teach.

+*Do not hesitate to let me know if you use some of my codes.
+I'm happy to know that they are useful.
+And I'll be more careful not to break everything in the next update.
+And do not hesitate to give me some feedback as well.*